 In addition, 5 free passes may be used to drop one more unit exam grade.
-See page 4 for more about how to earn free passes and how they work in this course.
+See page 10 for more about how to earn free passes and how they work in this course.

-12-Hour Grace Period for Quizzes and Exams
+12-Hour Grace Period for All Assignments

-The weekly quizzes and the unit exams have an automatic 12-hour grace period.
-This means that you are free to finish the quizzes and submit the exams (all via UB Learns) up to 12 after its posted due date/time without penalty.
-In short, these have an automatic 12-hour extension.
+All assignments have an automatic 12-hour grace period.
+This means that you are free to finish and submit any assignment up to 12 hours after its posted due date/time without penalty.
+In short, all assignments have an automatic 12-hour extension.
 Further extensions will require the use of a free pass and/or reasonable accommodation.